 To access Spring Creek Forest Preserve, head toward the President George Bush Turnpike and take the exit to North Garland Ave going west.

-After about a half of a mile, you can park at one of two places.
+After about half a mile, you can park at one of two places.
 If parking at 1770 Holford, you can access the one-mile paved trail.
-If you continue under Garland Avenue, this trail will lead you to the two to three-miles of dirt trails also.
+If you continue under Garland Avenue, this trail will lead you to two to three miles of dirt trails also.

-If you want to start out on the dirt paths, then park at 1787 Holford instead.
+If you want to start on the dirt paths, then park at 1787 Holford instead.

 The hardwood forest here is what makes this hike so special.
-You will find yourself surrounded by trees and, of course, birds, while enjoying this natural habitat.
+You will be surrounded by trees and, of course, birds while enjoying this natural habitat.

 Arbor Hills Nature Preserve

-Arbor Hills Nature Preserves offer a choice of hiking trails in Dallas.
-You can enjoy the 2.3-miles of paved trails or the two-miles of natural surface trails.
+Arbor Hills Nature Preserves offers a choice of hiking trails in Dallas.
+You can enjoy the 2.3-mile paved trails or the two-mile natural surface trails.

-The trails were built by the Dallas Off Road Bicycle Association for mountain biking, so they can be a little daunting for hikers, so keep that in mind before planning your trip to Arbor Hills Nature Preserve.
+The trails were built by the Dallas Off Road Bicycle Association for mountain biking, so they can be a little daunting for hikers.
+Keep that in mind before planning your trip to Arbor Hills Nature Preserve.

-Despite the daunting trails, this area is beautiful, especially when the wildflowers are blooming in the spring.
-There are areas of prairie land and areas with large trees with a bottomland forest, so you get to enjoy diverse landscape while on the hiking trail.
+Despite the daunting trails, this area is beautiful, especially in the spring when the wildflowers are blooming.
+There are areas of prairie land and areas with large trees and a bottomland forest, so you can enjoy a diverse landscape while hiking the trail.

-Don’t miss the opportunity to visit Indian Creek during your visit as well.
+Don’t miss the opportunity to visit Indian Creek during your visit.

-To find Arbor Hills Nature Preserve, head toward the Dallas North Tollway and go east on Parker Rd. until you are at the entrance for the preserve.
+To find Arbor Hills Nature Preserve, head toward the Dallas North Tollway and go east on Parker Rd. until you reach the preserve’s entrance.

 Read Next: 15 Fun Things To Do In Canyon Lake, TX